Ellen Bialystok

 Ellen Bialystok, OC, FRSC (born 1948) is a Canadian psychologist and professor.
-She carries the rank of Distinguished Research Professor at York University, in Toronto, where she is director of the Lifespan Cognition and Development Lab, and is also an associate scientist at the Rotman Research Institute of the Baycrest Centre for Geriatric Care.
+She carries the rank of Distinguished Research Professor at York University in Toronto, Ontario where she is director of the Lifespan Cognition and Development Lab.
+She is also an associate scientist at the Rotman Research Institute of the Baycrest Centre for Geriatric Care.

 She received her Ph.D. from the University of Toronto in 1976 with a specialization in cognitive and language development in children.

 Current research

 Much of Bialystok's current research concentrates on bilingualism from childhood through older adulthood and aging, and its effects on cognitive processes over the lifespan.
 She has also studied aspects of language acquisition in children, both in written and verbal forms, and how bilingualism might affect these processes.
 Although her primary focus is bilingualism, she also examines the effect of musical training on the same elements of cognitive development and cognitive aging.